-All digital outputs on this port can source 4 mA or sink 8 mA and the digital inputs have standard TTL level thresholds and must not be driven below 0 Volts or above 5.0 Volts.
-LCD_7 and LCD_RS have $4.7K\Omega$ pull-up resistors biasing these signals to a logic"1".
+All digital outputs on this port can source 4 mA or sink 8 mA and have logic swings between 3.3V and ground.
+The digital inputs have standard TTL level thresholds and must not be driven below 0 Volts or above 5.0 Volts.
+DIO lines DIO1_0 thru DIO1_7 have $4.7 \text{K}\Omega$ pull-up resistors to 5V biasing these signals to a logic"1".